cognitiveprince/paradox_docs/getting started.md

     Step 3.
 A random matrix will be created and displayed in the rand block.
 1. Real

     Step 1.
-Take the matrix block and enter a complexmatric.
+Take the matrix block and enter a complex matrix.

     Step 2.
 Connect the matrix block with the Real block.